SeptKit/set/packages/extensions/dataflow/README.md

-# Extension Template
+# Dataflow Extension

-This is a template for making SET Extensions.
+This is a SET Extensions for dataflow connections between LNodes

-# Starting the Template
+# Starting the Extension

 pnpm build:serve

-# Creating a new Extension

--Copy the `_template` folder
--Change `__Template__` in following files:

-- app.vue
-- app.test.ts
-- package.json
-- index.html

--Register the new Extension in:

--main-area.vue -> dummyExtensionLocationList